 Chinese Importers and Their Expectations

 Traditionally, the distribution of alcoholic beverages in China rests in the hands of a state-owned company (COFCO), which also imported cereals, oils and food products.
-Such a monopoly have however relaxed, with many import licenses now allotted to private importers-wholesalers.
-Currently, the first eight importers in China are as follows:
+Such a monopoly has however relaxed, with many import licenses now allotted to private importer-wholesalers.
+Currently, the top eight importers in China are as follows:

 There is no distributor that can cover the entire territory of China.
 Therefore, a national approach can only be implemented after a series of agreements with regional distributors, especially regarding exclusivity, is done.
 While this can give importers confidence and further motivation, acquiring national exclusivity is very difficult.
 It would be more reasonable and probable to negotiate on the basis of territory.

-Most importers are located in areas where there is a strong market, eg Beijing, Shanghai and southern cities.
-In Beijing, meetings and exchanges with two local importers of wines were very informative.
-Overall, given the current climate austerity and anti-corruption measures, the market is essentially a valuable market.
-The expectations are focused on entry-level wines between 1.30 and 1.60 euros (starting price).
+Most importers are located in areas where there is a strong market, e.g. Beijing, Shanghai, and southern cities.
+Most of the focus there is on entry-level wines between 1.30 and 1.60 euros (starting price).
 In this price range, both have been particularly interested in PGIs from Oc, Costières de Nîmes PDOs and all other PDO wines at low prices.

-Though not yet fully explored, e-commerce is developing at a fast pace in China.
+Though not yet fully explored, e-commerce is developing at a fast pace in China and observers expect this to open up new opportunities in China.
 Organizing wine distribution remains to be an immature market in China.
 In a visit made by our group of the Everwines (Torres China) in Beijing, it was observed that the wines are presented in a modern way and the prices are high and offered at an international level.
-Another cellar which was less transparent than the more traditional approach contained French wine without GI and was sold at 458 RMB (55 euros).
+Another cellar that was less transparent than the more traditional approach contained French wine without GI and was sold at 458 RMB (55 euros).
 There were illustrations of flags in the background and the offer is essentially French.

 - Yes my Wine;